THE BATTLE of BRITAIN

 The Spitfire is the most famous fighter ever to serve in the Royal Air Force, and the most famous campaign in which it took part was the Battle of Britain.
 Designed by Reginald Mitchell, it entered service with the Royal Air Force in May 1938 with No 19 Squadron.
 By the outbreak of war nine squadrons were equipped with Spitfires, although only four were fully operational.
 At the start of the Battle of Britain 19 Squadrons in Fighter Command had the fighter.

-Amongst the many distinguished pilots associated with the Spitfire, one name stands out above all others, Jeffery Kindersley Quill, OBE AFC.
+Amongst the many distinguished pilots associated with the Spitfire, one name stands out above all others, Jeffrey Kindersley Quill, OBE AFC.
 Born on 1 February 1913 at Littlehampton in Sussex, Quill was educated at Lancing College before joining the RAF.
 His ab initio training was on Avro Tutors at No. 3 Flying Training School, Grantham, where he also undertook advanced flying on the Armstrong Whitworth Siskin Mk IIIA.

 With the pilot rating ‘Exceptional’ stamped in his logbook, he was posted to No 17 Squadron at Upavon to fly Bristol Bulldogs.
-At Grantham Quill had shown a natural aptitude for instrument flying and his next posting was to the Meteorological Flight at Duxford, where he became its CO in November 1934.
+At Grantham, Quill had shown a natural aptitude for instrument flying and his next posting was to the Meteorological Flight at Duxford, where he became its CO in November 1934.
 Back on Siskins, he had the misfortune to crash-land on 14 March 1935 in marginal weather conditions, resulting in the almost inevitable ‘Siskin nose’, which only served to aggravate a condition acquired earlier while boxing for the RAF.

 In November 1935 he left the RAF to become assistant to ‘Mutt’ Summers, the Chief Test Pilot at Vickers (Aviation).
 On 5 March 1936, Quill flew Summers to Eastleigh in the company’s Miles Falcon so that Summers could carry out the first flight in the F.37/34 fighter.
 Quill did not have to wait long to fly it himself and carried out his own maiden flight in Spitfire K5054 on 26 March.
 Over the next 12 years Quill flew every version of the Spitfire, right up to the Seafire Mk 47 in 1946.